ravidziv/academic-kickstart/content/publication/info_ntk1/index.md

 ---
-title: "Proceedings of the Symposium on Advances in Approximate Bayesian Inference"
+title: "Information in Infinite Ensembles of Infinitely-Wide Neural Networks"
 authors:
 - admin
 - Alexander A Alemi